The Hun is at the gate!

 „The two sons, Hunor and Magor of the giant called Ménrót (Nimrod) and Eneth’s, once started hunting among the swamps of Meotis (Meotis = Sea of Azov).
 While hunting, they wandered far into the great wilderness.
 Suddenly a beautiful red deer appeared in front of them.
 They chased him, but in vain.
 The deer disappeared from their sight as if swallowed by the earth.
 However, they really liked the swampy area with good pasture.
 They soon settled with their entourage and their animals on this land.
 They obtained a wife by abducting the women of neighboring peoples.
 Among the abductees, there were also two daughters of a prince.
 One was married by Hunor and the other by Magor.
 The Huns and Hungarians all come from these two couples.”

 According to a legend known from the Hungarian chronicles, a part of Attila’s Huns survived in Transylvania.
 They were the Székelys who were allegedly greeting the conquering Magyar tribes in the 9th century.
-Some people say they are the descendants of the late-Avars who were a Hungarian-speaking population in the 7th century, according to Professor László Gyula.
-However, the Hungarian Székelys of Transylvania have their own origin myth about the Huns:
+Some people say they are the descendants of the late Avars who were a Hungarian-speaking population in the 7th century, according to Professor László Gyula.
+However, the Hungarian Székelys of Transylvania has their own origin myth about the Huns:

 „After the death of Attila, their enemies attacked the Huns.
 The army of the Huns was led by Attila’s son, Prince Csaba.
 The fight lasted for two weeks.
 Eventually, Csaba’s Huns were defeated and scattered.
 Only a few remained.
 After the battle, Csaba fled east (to Scythia) with fifteen thousand Hun knights.
 There were only three thousand Huns left in Attila’s land, who were so afraid of the revenge of their enemies that from now on they did not dare to pronounce the name „Hun”, but called themselves Székelys.